 Most Intermodal Containers are made of Corten Steel which is designed to help scrapes, dings and dents better withstand the weather by forming allowing the container to form a “protective” layer of hard rust (maybe the first time rust has ever been described as a good thing!).
 The corrugation of the 14-gauge steel walls give the container stacking strength and many times containers are stacked up to 8 stories high.
 Shipping Container floors vary somewhat, although most new Simple Box containers feature an inch and a quarter plywood or bamboo floor.

+We see shipping containers used for a variety of purposes today.
 Of course they are still heavily used to move products around the globe, but Simple Box containers are also used as household storage units and as a way to efficiently move furniture and belongings from one home to another.

 Beyond shipping and storage uses, containers are being modified and transformed into job site offices for construction companies, emergency medical clinics, cabins, and yes even container homes.